Here are the elements you need to consider as you set about organizational redesign

-However, it is important that the members of these teams stay open to this being modified as the Design Team delves further into the re-design process.
+However, it is vital that the members of these teams stay open to this being modified as the Design Team delves further into the re-design process.

 The interactions of the various systems and organization design choices you have previously made will either make it easier or disrupt the cultural changes you are attempting to implement.

-Once the Design Team has reviewed all the elements within the current organization design they can now begin recommending the changes that need to occur in order to achieve the desired Vision.
+Once the Design Team has reviewed all the elements within the current organization design, they can now begin recommending the changes that need to occur to achieve the desired Vision.

-Culture: Identify the values, behaviors, skills and characteristics that the people working within the business must have.
-Generate the guiding principles that encourage people to use these behaviors and skills, in order to achieve the vision and mission.
+Culture: Identify the values, behaviors, skills and, characteristics that the people working within the business must have.
+Generate the guiding principles that encourage people to use these behaviors and skills, to achieve the vision and mission.

-Strategies to Influence Determine the strategies needed to manage and reduce variability and demands from the external environment.
-This enables you to meet both the requirements of the external environment as well achieve your desired performance outcomes
+Strategies to Influence: Determine the strategies needed to manage and reduce variability and demands from the external environment.
+This enables you to meet both the requirements of the external environment as well as achieve your desired performance outcomes.

 Technical System: Analyze and re-design in terms of how tasks are performed, technologies required and the layout of buildings/facilities so that the People and the Technical systems are unified to produce high performance.